 - Also ordained in The Church of the Subgenius & The Church of the Latter Day Dude for the lols 🙂

 - My knowledge of Hawaiian culture comes from training in hula, wa’a (outrigger canoeing), cultural practices, Hawaiian language, history, and healing.
-My kumu (teachers) have gifted me with so much knowledge, and it is with their permission that I share it.
+My kumu (sources/teachers) have taught me so much, and it is with their permission that I share it.
 Keeping protocol and honoring the Hawaiian culture, land, and people is very important to me.

 - I have a professional background in counseling, leadership, public speaking and writing.